jcheminform/cpvsAPI/README.md

 # ENV VAR

-MARIADB_IP	This needs to be set to the machine where mariadb is running

-We are using mariadb default port i.e. 3306
+MARIADB_IP	This needs to be set to the machine where mariadb is running We are using mariadb default port i.e. 3306

-RECEPTOR_NAME			Receptor Name

-RECEPTOR_PDBCODE		Receptor Pdb Code
+VINA_CONF         Configuration file used for AutoDock Vina RECEPTOR_NAME     Name of the Receptor RECEPTOR_PDBCODE  Pdb Code of the Receptor RESOURCES_HOME    Direct to resources file in cpvsapi